U.S. Legal Methods: Introduction to U.S. Law

 ”U.S. Legal Methods: Introduction to U.S. Law” is designed especially for:

 How will it benefit your career?

 - Non-U.S. lawyers who represent either U.S. clients or multi-national clients with U.S. interests

 - Non-U.S. lawyers working for governments or multi-national corporations

-- Non-U.S. lawyers who will soon enter an LL.M. program in the United States
+- Non-U.S. lawyers who may soon enter an LL.M. program in the United States

-- Non-U.S. law students with an interest in U.S. law *
+- Non-U.S. legal professionals or law students with an interest in U.S. law *

 In past years, after completing the IUSLAW summer program, some participants have continued their studies at top U.S. law schools and have ultimately obtained the LL.M. degree.
 Others have returned to the practice of law in their respective countries with a better understanding of U.S. law and the ability to work better with U.S. lawyers, law firms and government agencies.
 In each case, the knowledge obtained and the contacts made in Washington through the IUSLAW program continue to have enormous personal and professional value.

 *It is recommended that law students not from a common-law country complete at least three years of legal studies in their home (or other) country before starting this program.
 The majority of participants in this program are practicing lawyers.